joelberkeley/spidr/tutorials/HowSpidrWorks.md

 > *__DETAIL__* StableHLO is implemented as an [MLIR](https://mlir.llvm.org/) dialect, and is based on another (deprecated) dialect MLIR-HLO.
 Such dialects are typically "lowered" down to another dialect compiled by the [LLVM](https://llvm.org/) compiler.
 However, not all compilers take this route for StableHLO.
 XLA, for example, converts StableHLO to HLO, its own internal graph representation, which is not an MLIR dialect.

-spidr represents each graph as a topologically-sorted stack of `Expr` values, each of which corresponds (almost) one-to-one with an XLA tensor operation.
+spidr represents every computation as directed acyclic graph of `Expr` values, each of which corresponds (almost) one-to-one with an XLA tensor operation.
 Most of these ops are also present in the StableHLO specification. spidr uses the XLA API to build an HLO program.
-The primary runtime work of spidr is three-fold: build the stack; interpret it as an HLO program; compile and execute the HLO.
+The primary runtime work of spidr is three-fold: build the graph of `Expr`s; interpret it as an HLO program; compile and execute the HLO.
 We'll take you through each of these steps in turn.

 ## Building the tensor graph in Idris